 Here’s how to break up with your real estate agent the right way.

 How Much Will an Investor Pay for My House?

-In general, investors buy homes as-is.
+In general, investors buy homes as-is, not market-ready homes.
 That means the purchase price may be a bit lower than you’d expect on the market.

 How do Investors Calculate an Offer?

 While every investor has their own approach, most do two things:

 - Consider sales of comparable homes in the area